 AddressNew Orleans, LA, USA

 On one side, barges roll slowly by on the muddy Mississippi.
 On the other, the spires of the St. Louis Cathedral stand tall and elegant.
 This is the Moon Walk, a paved promenade that's part of the riverside Woldenberg Park at the edge of the French Quarter.
 It is by far one of New Orleans' most romantic places to take a walk, especially at sunset.
+This moon walk isn't related to Earth's moon but is named for the former New Orleans mayor Maurice “Moon” Landrieu.

-There's often a solo saxophonist or trumpeter on hand to add an extra bit of ambiance, and you'll discover that the wide steps that lead down to the river are one of the city's greatest places to sit and steal kisses.
+There's often a solo saxophonist or trumpeter on hand to add an extra bit of ambiance, and you'll discover that the wide steps that lead down to the river are one of the city's greatest places to sit and enjoy kisses.

-Eat a Romantic Dinner
+Experience a Romantic Dinner

 A fancy dinner is an old standby, of course, but New Orleans is bursting with romance-ready restaurants at every price point.
 If Old World glamour is your style, make reservations for one of the courtyard tables at Broussard's or go all out and book a private room at Antoine's.

-If you're a foodie, try Susan Spicer's excellent Bayona or Emeril Lagasse's French Quarter outpost, NOLA.
+If you're a foodie, try Chef Susan Spicer's excellent Bayona or Emeril Lagasse's French Quarter outpost, NOLA.
 And you can't go wrong with a plate or two of the Gulf's best oysters, raw on the half-shell (you know what they say about oysters, after all).
 There are several good places to get oysters in the quarter, but the Bourbon House has the most couples-friendly bar.

 Have Drinks by Candlelight